farcryson/Parking-Slot-Detection-using-YOLOv8/README.md

 # Parking Slot Detection using YOLOv8

-This project aims to detect parking slots using the YOLOv8 model.
+This project aims to detect empty parking slots using the YOLOv8 model.
 The dataset for training and testing the model was created using Roboflow.

 ## Links